Matthew Hayden: Test career

 Hayden suffered a considerable form-slump towards the end of 2004, and went for sixteen consecutive tests without scoring a century.
 This continued into the highly anticipated 2005 Ashes, where Hayden failed to reach 40 in any of the first four tests, which put pressure on his position in the team; a hard-fought 138 from 303 balls in the Fifth Test at The Oval arguably saved his career.
 This signalled a return to form for Hayden for the 2005/06 season, and he scored centuries in four consecutive Tests, including the Oval Test, then home Tests against the ICC World XI and West Indies.

 Hayden's form in the 2006-07 Ashes series against England was average; he failed to reach 40 in the first three innings of the series, but again returned to form with scores of 92 in Perth, and 153 in the Boxing Day Test.
 For his performances in 2006, he was again named in the World Test XI by ICC.

 Hayden scored 30 centuries in his 103 tests.
-As of January 2019, this makes him one of only three Australians to have scored more test centuries than Don Bradman (29 centuries in 52 tests), the other two being Ricky Ponting and Steve Waugh.
+As of January 2025, this makes him one of only four Australians to have scored more test centuries than Don Bradman (29 centuries in 52 tests), the other three being Ricky Ponting, Steve Waugh and Steve Smith.
 He also scored 29 half-centuries in Tests.

 In 2007–2008, Hayden became the third Australian, after Donald Bradman (four centuries in five Tests in 1947–48) and David Boon (three tons in five Tests in 1991–92) to register three or more hundreds in a Test series against India.
 For his performances in 2007, he was named in the World Test XI by ICC.

-Hayden has recorded three or more centuries in successive Tests three times: 2001–02 season, he registered four centuries in successive Tests against South Africa, at Adelaide, Melbourne, Sydney and Johannesburg; during 2005–06 with centuries against England at The Oval in 2005, against a World XI at Sydney, and against the West Indies at Brisbane and Hobart in 2005–06; and in 2007-2008 he scored three centuries in successive Tests against India.
+Hayden has recorded three or more centuries in successive Tests three times: 2001–02 season, he registered four centuries in successive Tests against South Africa, at Adelaide, Melbourne, Sydney and Johannesburg; during 2005–06 with centuries against England at The Oval in 2005, against a World XI at Sydney, and against the West Indies at Brisbane and Hobart in 2005–06; and in 2007–2008 he scored three centuries in successive Tests against India.

 The 2008–09 season was Hayden's final season of Test cricket.
 In nine Tests against India, New Zealand and South Africa, Hayden managed only 383 runs at 23.94, with two half-centuries and three ducks.
 His career ended when he was dropped from the ODI Australian team.
 Soon after Hayden announced his retirement from all international and first-class cricket prior to the tour of South Africa in 2008–09.
 His place was filled by young New South Wales opener Phillip Hughes.
 He finished his test career with 8625 runs at an average of 50.73.